ngxs/store/publication/2019-10-21_announcing_ngxs_3_6/article.md

 export class NovelsState {}
 ```

 The state contains information about the new novel name and its authors.
-Let's create a component that will render the reactive form with bounded `ngxsForm` directive:
+Let's create a component that will render the reactive form with the `ngxsForm` directive to connect the form to the store:

 ```ts
 @Component({